EarthScope/emc-tools/README.md

                     depth will create one ".csv" file per depth -H display file header information for both netCDF and GeoCSV (no output file created)

-            NOTE: only a .csv files converted with single (-m) option can be converted back to netCDF using the GeoCSV_2_netCDF_3D.py script
+            NOTE: only a .csv files converted with "-m single" option can be converted back to netCDF using the GeoCSV_2_netCDF_3D.py script

 **How to run GeoCSV\_2\_netCDF\_3D.py:**